-Higher resolution QuickTime version for downloading and saving (Quicktime Video 5.9MB Jun26 08)loading the player
+Higher resolution QuickTime version for downloading and saving (Quicktime Video 5.9MB Jun26 08)

 Fly-through of the deposit in dip sectionThis video was created by compositing high resolution serial dip section images into a movie sequence.
 It is as if you are 'flying through' the deposit from one side to the other.
 Resolution changes in this video because half of the deposit was cut in dip orientation and the other half in a strike orientation.

-Higher resolution QuickTime version for downloading and saving (Quicktime Video 10MB Jun26 08)loading the player
+Higher resolution QuickTime version for downloading and saving (Quicktime Video 10MB Jun26 08)

 Fly-through of the deposit in strike sectionThis video was created by compositing high resolution serial strike section images into a movie sequence.
 It is as if you are 'flying through' the deposit from upstream to downstream.
 Resolution changes in this video because half of the deposit was cut in dip orientation and the other half in a strike orientation.

-Higher resolution QuickTime version for downloading and saving (Quicktime Video 36.5MB Jun26 08)loading the player
+Higher resolution QuickTime version for downloading and saving (Quicktime Video 36.5MB Jun26 08)

 Click on the thumbnail image to see the base level curve that was used to generate the synthetic stratigraphy for this project.